taskcluster/taskcluster-docs/src/manual/using/actions/ui.md

-* it can limit the scopes available using [authorizedScopes](https://docs.taskcluster.net/manual/design/apis/hawk/authorized-scopes) based on some other definiitve information about the task -- for example, actions on a task not created from a Github "master" branch might use authorizedScopes to limit access to only pull-request-related actions.
+* it can limit the scopes available using [authorizedScopes](https://docs.taskcluster.net/manual/design/apis/hawk/authorized-scopes) based on some other definitive information about the task -- for example, actions on a task not created from a Github "master" branch might use authorizedScopes to limit access to only pull-request-related actions.